scottwallacesh/concourse-terraform/README.md

 }
 ```

-this path would become invalid if the `terraform_source_dir` was set to `src/terraform`, as only the contents of the `terraform_source_dir` are copied to the absolute path `/tmp/tfwork/terraform` and then used as the working directory
+this path would become invalid if the `TF_WORKING_DIR` was set to `src/terraform`, as only the contents of `src/terraform` are copied to the absolute path `/tmp/tfwork/terraform` and then used as the working directory

 thus, the working directory tree would contain